dirloren/sinkhornnewton/README.md

     driver_discretization.m  test script to generate figure 3

 ##### Routines called by the drivers:
     sinkhorn.m                implements the Sinkhorn-Knopp method
     sinkhorn_newton.m         implements the proposed Sinkhorn-Newton method
-    MNISTGroundMetric.m    generates a cost-metric used in driver_parameters loadMNISTImages.m      loads the images from the MNIST database
+    sinkhorn_newton_primal.m  the same using only primal variables MNISTGroundMetric.m       generates a cost-metric used in driver_parameters loadMNISTImages.m         loads the images from the MNIST database

 ##### Dependencies
 `driver_parameters.m` needs images from the MNIST database which can be obtained from <http://yann.lecun.com/exdb/mnist/>